kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 ```

 #### MySQL Replication and Scaling
 Scaling MySQL is an art on it's own.
-There are two aspects to it: Replication (having data live in more than one MySQL server for redundency and read scaling) and setting up read slaves.
+There are two aspects to it: Replication (having data live in more than one MySQL server for redundancy and read scaling) and setting up read slaves.

 ##### MySQL Replication
 To assist with MySQL master-slave replication, please refer to the [`kaltura-mysql-replication-config.sh` script](https://github.com/kaltura/platform-install-packages/blob/master/RPM/scripts/postinst/kaltura-mysql-replication-config.sh).